-Got a present you didn't want?
+Got a gift you didn't want?
 It's easy to return it to Amazon!

 Take your item to an available drop-off location.

-You will receive your refund or credits once the return is processed.
-This will be automatically applied to your Amazon account.
+You will receive your refund or credits once the return is processed, which will be automatically applied to your Amazon account.
 As with self-made purchases, the type of refund or credit will depend on how the gift was purchased and how it is returned.

-Once you've gone through the above steps, you can take your gift to one of several pre-determined drop-off points for your area.
-Amazon has had a partnership allowing returns at the retail chain Kohl's for a few years now, but it recently announced that it has expanded return drop-off options to the following stores/locations:
+Once you've followed the above steps, you can take your gift to one of several pre-determined drop-off points for your area.
+Amazon has had a partnership allowing returns at the retail chain Kohl's for a few years now, but it has since expanded the return drop-off options to the following stores/locations:

 - Over 1,100 Kohl's locations